Alternatives to Bank Lending: 7 Other Options

 - Working capital loans may not require collateral.
 However, unsecured loans will require businesses to be creditworthy.

-- It is a loan, which could affect the credit rating of your business.
+- It is a loan, so it could affect your business’s credit rating if you don’t repay it on time.

 - If collateral is required, it could put your business and even personal assets at risk.